albertus82/cyclesmod/README.md

 * **Gears count**: the number of gears of the gearbox.
 Valid value range: `0`-`9`.

 * **RPM redline**: engine speed beyond which, after a variable time determined by the *Overrev grace period* setting and the difficulty level chosen, the engine breaks down.
 At difficulty levels 1 and 2 (the lowest), this value also determines the upshift speed.
-Valid value range: `8500`-`32767` RPM.
+Valid value range: `8500`-`32767` RPM (values less than `8500` are considered equal to `8500`).

 * **RPM limit**: maximum speed that the engine can reach (limiter).
 Valid value range: `768`-`14335` RPM.
 Note that, once the limit is reached, the motorcycle continues to accelerate with the engine power set for the limit RPM, therefore, to effectively limit the speed to a certain value, it is necessary to set to zero the power values around this RPM limit.